Independent Workers Union of Ireland

-The Independent Workers Union of Ireland is a trade union in Ireland with its headquarters in Cork City.
+The Independent Workers Union of Ireland (IWU) is a trade union in Ireland with its headquarters in Cork City.
 It was formed by Irish workers dissatisfied with the trade union movement in Ireland which it states, has "become nothing more than an arm of the state and management."
 It has over 1,000 paying members organised in 7 Branches in Ireland and is affiliated to the ideals of early Irish trade unionists such as James Connolly and Jim Larkin.
 It is not affiliated to the main Trade Union Umbrella body the ICTU.